webofmars/kubectl-custom-cols/README.md

 web-back-0             Burstable    Running
 ```

-## Install kubectl-format
+## Install kubectl-custom-cols

 ### Manualy

 * dowload the latest release
-* copy `kubectl-format` script somewhere in your PATH
+* copy `kubectl-custom-cols` script somewhere in your PATH
-* copy templates in `$HOME/.kube/kube-format/templates`
+* copy templates in `$HOME/.kube/kube-custom-cols/templates`

 ### Via krew

 To be done ...

-## Customize kubectl-format
+## Customize kubectl-custom-cols

-You can add you own templates in `$HOME/.kube/kube-format/templates` folder.
+You can add you own templates in `$HOME/.kube/kube-custom-cols/templates` folder.

 ## Contributing

-Please feel free to send a PR or open issues ta the original repo : https://github.com/webofmars/kubectl-format
+Please feel free to send a PR or open issues ta the original repo : https://github.com/webofmars/kubectl-custom-cols

 You can send your own templates to be included in the default package